On SO(3)-bundles over the Wolf spaces

 A central point in the study of positive quaternionic K\"ahler manifolds is the LeBrun-Salamon conjecture \cite{LeBrun-Salamon} that says that every positive quaternionic K\"ahler manifold is a symmetric space.
 This has been proved by Hitchin in dimension $4$, by Poon-Salamon in dimension $\leq 8$, and by Herrera and Herrera in dimension $12$.
 By Theorem \ref{th:structure}, any compact regular $3$-Sasakian manifold $S$ is an $\SU(2)$ or $\SO(3)$-bundle over a compact positive quaternionic K\"ahler manifold $M$.
-Therefore our results prove that if $S$ is a regular $3$-Sasakian manifold of dimension $\leq 15$, then $S$ is formal.
+Therefore, our results prove that if $S$ is a compact regular $3$-Sasakian manifold of dimension $\leq 15$, then $S$ is formal.